Company Registration in Tanzania

 On completion of the registration, the foreign company will be issued with a Certificate of Compliance from Business Registration and Licensing Agency in Tanzania Mainland or Zanzibar Property and Business Registration in Zanzibar

-Once a foreign company is registered in the Tanzania or Zanzibar, it has the same powers as if it were a company incorporated in Tanzania or Zanzibar, and is therefore subject to the laws of that Region.
+Once a foreign company is registered in the Tanzania or Zanzibar, it has the same obligation and rights as if it were a company incorporated in Tanzania or Zanzibar, and is therefore subject to the laws of that Region.

 A foreign company that has established a branch in Tanzania must file, among other things, annual accounts in respect of that branch in every calendar year.